Current Coaching Staff

 Chris Sheridan was Case Crew’s head women’s coach for nearly seven years.
 Her most successful campaign was the 2005-2006 season, where the varsity men and women won medals at every regatta they entered, including golds in the varsity women’s 8+ at the Head of the Cuyahoga, Frogtown, Home Schools and Governor’s Cup regattas.
 The varsity women’s 4+ was even more successful, medaling at all of the above regattas as well as finishing third in the semi-finals of the 2006 Dad Vail regatta.

-Before joining Case Crew, Chris spent two years coaching a regional girls’ scholastic rowing program, and five years coaching swimming at a local high school.
-She is an accomplished master’s rower, winning medals at many regional regattas and master’s nationals.
-A graduate of Yale University, Chris worked as an editorial writer for The Plain Dealer newspaper for a number of years, now teaches in Case’s SAGES program, and is currently on staff in the president's office at CWRU.
+Before joining Case Crew, Chris spent two years coaching a regional girls scholastic rowing program, and five years coaching swimming at a local high school.
+She is an accomplished masters rower, winning medals at many regional regattas and Masters Nationals.
+A graduate of Yale University, Chris worked as an editorial writer for The Plain Dealer newspaper for a number of years, now teaches in Case's SAGES program, and is currently on staff in the president's office at CWRU.
 Chris' last season coaching Case Crew was the Spring of 2008.
+At the 2009 spring alumni regatta the team named a Vespoli 8+ (formerly the Red Stripe) in her honor (photos here).

 Ellen